 - Access to schedules so they know who is working at what site

-The Silvertrac Dispatch System is set up to handle a high volume of calls and streamline the process so that the employees on the phones have all the information at their fingertips.
+The Silvertrac security dispatch system is set up to handle a high volume of calls and streamline the process so that the employees on the phones have all the information at their fingertips.
 It also gives customers the option for online reporting, decreasing the volume of calls you need to handle

 Establish Clear Expectations And Processes